beranradek/overview-repo/README.md

 Various repository implementations can be introduced.

 Basic repository implementation uses an **entity mapper** which serves all entity attributes metadata, so the repository is able to construct all the queries based on this metadata.
-Entity mappers can possibly be used also for other transformations of data objects, outside scope of this library.
+Entity mappers can possibly be used also for other transformations of data objects, outside the scope of this library.

 ## Planned features
- * Composition of mappers (joins) to allow fetching of 1:0..1 or 1:1 related pageable records with no effort (can be automatized).
+ * Composition of mappers (joins) to allow fetching of 1:0..1 or 1:1 related entities to one composed pageable entity, with almost no effort from user (can be automatized).
  * Storage of new immutable versions of entity instead of updates using version flag on an attribute.
  * CREATE TABLE SQL generated from entity mapper.
  * Cooperation with another data processing libraries that can leverage general, yet simple definition of attributes (generated forms, XLS report from database, ...).